What are you doing today?

 The shirt is from Andy’s Chee-Pees.
 I like Queen, but I’m not a huge fan—I just liked the fit.
 The pants are from Trash & Vaudeville; they’re Billy Idol–inspired.
 You can hang bondage straps on them.
 I have the straps in lots of different colors, they’re just so comfortable.
 The vintage cowboy boots are a nice gift from my ex-boyfriend.

 Do you spend a lot of time on beauty rituals?

 I always wash my face twice a day.
 That’s a must.
 Right now I’m using Olay, but I tend to switch soaps.
 I talk to a lot of models and we have a theory that your skin adjusts, so you have to switch soaps.

-How did you land in
+How did you land in the teen division?